Intro-to-SE-Lab-Fall-20/Group-9/README.md

 ## Features
 The email client will perform the following functionalities.
-- A user should be able to login into his account to access his emails.
+- A user will be able to login into his account to access his emails.
-- A user should be able to compose, edit and send an email to other users.
+- A user will be able to compose, edit and send an email to other users.
-- A user should be able to search and forward emails to other users.
+- A user will be able to search and forward emails to other users.
-- A user should be able to send attachments (image, files etc.) along with an email
+- A user will be able to send attachments (image, files etc.) along with an email